I-2-2-40.Administrative Law Judge Referrals for Possible Policy or Procedural Issues

 To refer a policy or procedural issue(s), an ALJ will first discuss the issue(s) with the HOCALJ.
-If the HOCALJ agrees further advice is needed, the HOCALJ will forward the matter to the Office of Disability Adjudication and Review regional office (RO).
+If the HOCALJ agrees further advice is needed, the HOCALJ will forward the matter to the Office of Hearings Operations regional office (RO).

 B. Requesting a Legal Opinion

 An ALJ must request a legal opinion from the Office of the General Counsel (OGC) when the Social Security Administration (SSA) specifically instructs the ALJ to obtain such an opinion before adjudicating a case.
 For example, this scenario can arise when SSA encounters a novel or unusual policy or procedural issue that may impact litigation or is the subject of pending litigation.

 In other rare and limited circumstances, an ALJ may find it necessary to request a legal opinion from OGC in order to resolve an adjudication matter.
 An ALJ may consider requesting an opinion from OGC when:

 A particular factual situation requires interpretation or clarification of state, federal, or foreign law (e.g., constitutional, privacy, or disclosure issues);